elastisys/compliantkubernetes-kubespray/rook/README.md

 ### Deploy

 The deployment is divided into two steps the bootstrap and the finalising.
-Since parts of the deployment relies on services in apps, such as Gatekeeper constraints and Prometheus operator, and apps relies on rook-ceph for block storage.
+Since parts of the deployment relies on services in [compliantkubernetes-apps](https://github.com/elastisys/compliantkubernetes-apps/), such as Gatekeeper constraints and Prometheus operator, and apps relies on rook-ceph for block storage.

 - Bootstrap